-At Acacias we endeavour to ensure that everyone works together to safeguard and promote the welfare of children and young people.
+At Acacias we ensure that everyone works together to safeguard and promote the welfare of children and young people.
 We aim to create and maintain a safe learning environment where all children and adults feel safe, secure and valued and know they will be listened to and taken seriously.
-Our school is committed to the principles outlined in ‘Working Together to Safeguard Children 2015’ and implements policies, practices and procedures which promote safeguarding and the emotional and physical well being of children, young people and staff.
+Our school is committed to the principles outlined in ‘Working Together to Safeguard Children 2018’ and implements policies, practices and procedures which promote safeguarding and the emotional and physical well being of children, young people and staff.
+All colleagues who work with children at Acacias receive regular safeguarding training which covers all updates to KCSIE, how to identify signs of abuse and the school's procedures for reporting concerns.

 All pupils will know that there are adults in the school whom they can approach in confidence if they are in difficulty or feeling worried and that their concerns will be taken seriously and treated with respect.

-If you have a safeguarding concern regarding one of our pupils, please call the office and ask to speak to a Designated Person for Safeguarding (there are three - Mr Webster, Mr Sanchez and Mrs Riley).
+If you have a safeguarding concern regarding one of our pupils, please call the office and ask to speak to a Designated Person for Safeguarding (there are three - Mr Griffiths, Mr Litchfield and Mrs Riley).